Alkaar/resy-booking-bot/README.md

   * 18:00 - Patio
   * 18:15

-  If you have no preference on table type, then simply don't set it and the bot will pick from whatever is available.
+  If you have no preference on table type, then simply don't set it and the bot will pick a reservation for that time slot regardless of the table type.
 * **hour** - Hour of the day when reservations become available and when you want to snipe
 * **minute** - Minute of the day when reservations become available and when you want to snipe